WHY TRAVEL GUIDEBOOKS HAVE REFUSED TO DIE

 Your browser doesn’t support HTML5 audio

-If you’re over the age of 30, then it was probably your guiding light on your first ever trip abroad.
+If you’re over the age of 30, then it was probably your guiding light on your first-ever trip abroad.
 If you’re under 30, then you might wonder what all the fuss is about.

 The digital age

-In a digital world, we’ve become used to having everything available at the click of a button, with more choice than ever before.
+In a digital world, we’ve become used to having everything available at the click of a button, with more choices than ever before.
 If we want sneakers, then a price comparison site will find you the best value pair, if you want to try your luck then a lottery webpage will gather hundreds for you to choose from – travel books were slow to pick up on this at first, but now many large publications have interactive websites where you can click on the destination of your choice and read a guide about it.

 ‘Surely this will lead to fewer printed books?’ you may ask.
 Well, not quite.
 Short online guides act as a type of advert for printed editions – if someone likes the writing style of the internet version, then they might buy a paper copy to read on the train or the beach.
 They might also be tempted to buy them for someone’s birthday: travel guides still make great gifts, after all.